 Function

 The On-board File Store is a temporary on-board repository for files containing Mission Control, Mission Planning, Navigation and Operations Preparation Data or Mission Data Products, which may be generated on-board or uploaded from the ground.
 There are special services for File Management and File Transfer [the latter delegated to a lower level protocol, such as CFDP or FTP], that can be used by MOIMS functions to interact with the file store.
-It is noted that there is an existing CCSDS File Store Model contained within the CFDP Standard [Ref xx].
+There is an existing CCSDS File Store Model contained within the CFDP Standard [Ref xx].

 The CCSDS MO Data Product Distribution service may also be provided to disseminate Mission Data Products, either directly to an external Mission Data Processing function or to the Operations Archive.